-You will find how to download your purchase online, explained simply and in more detail at The Newbie Club for newcomers to the internet.
+You will find how to download your purchase online explained simply and in more detail.
 Not every purchase you make online will be in a digital format, but soon many (or most!) will be.
 It is well worth your time to learn this handy and often-needed skill.
 Downloading is really easy!

 Don't rush off though, for we can go over simple download your purchase instructions right here;